Marty1820/picow-epaper-2.9-B/README.md

 ---

-Fell free to open an issue or submit a pull request if you encounter any problems or have suggestions for imporovements.
+Feel free to open an issue or submit a pull request if you encounter any problems or have suggestions for improvements.